What to Bring on a Hike

 Since my son is allergic to peanuts, we also create our own trail mix using cashews, almonds, pumpkin seeds, walnuts, cranberries, and M&Ms.

-When you’re packing water, try to bring 16 ounces for every hour you’ll be on the trail.
+When you’re packing water, try to bring one liter for every 2 hours you’ll be on the trail.

 I also recommend bringing some type of water filtration system so you can create clean drinking water on the trail if necessary.
 I carry a Sawyer Mini in my backpack.
 This water filter removes 99.9% of all bacteria and protozoa and 100% of microplastics.